w3c/wai-curricula/content/designer/information-perception.md

 Students should be able to:

-* explain how people with disabilities rely on different means, structures, and techniques for preceiving information, such as textual, graphical, tabular, audio, or video information
+* explain how people with disabilities rely on different means, structures, and techniques for perceiving information, such as textual, graphical, tabular, audio, or video information
 * identify and describe different uses of text, such as for labels, static content, or dynamic messages
 * describe alternative ways to convey information presented in text, such as using graphics, color, or shapes
 * identify and describe different types of images from an accessibility perspective, such as informative, textual, decorative, functional, and complex images